-The SENDCO is responsible for:
+The SENCO is responsible for:

-- Collaborating with the headteacher to ensure the curriculum is accessible to all, and with teachers to advise and support methods of planning and preparation to support this. - Ensuring teaching materials do not discriminate against anyone in line with the Equality Act 2010. - Carrying out SEND assessments where necessary and ensuring pupils receive the additional help they need. - Liaising with external agencies where necessary to ensure pupils who require additional support receive it.
+- Collaborating with the headteacher and teachers to ensure the curriculum is accessible to all. - Ensuring teaching materials do not discriminate against anyone in line with the Equality Act 2010. - Carrying out SEND assessments where necessary and ensuring pupils receive the additional help they need. - Liaising with external agencies where necessary to ensure pupils who require additional support receive it.